-- 1. Learn object oriented programming to apply fundamental concepts of programming - 2.
-Introduce IDE and DBMS and managerial tools in case studies and practice with these tools - 3.
-Analyze current and future trends in computer science - 4.
-Demonstrate effective communication and collaboration skills with peers - Develop an appreciation of social, ethical and legal aspects of technologies and their applications in the Computer Science field - 6.
-Introduce computer science theory and algorithms in the modeling and design of computer-based systems - Understand network concepts, protocols, security, and cloud computing technologies.
+- 1. Demonstrate effective leadership skills in order to make a positive social impact. - 2.
+Learn the concepts of Object Programming Languages like Python, C#, or Java. - 3.
+Analyze current and future trends and evolutions in computer science like Operating Systems and Computer Architecture. - 4.
+Develop an appreciation of social, ethical and legal aspects of technologies and their applications in the Computer Science field. - 5.
+Become familiar with computer science theory and algorithms in the modeling and design of computer-based systems.